ronnyerrmann/cycle_logging/README.md

 java -classpath /usr/share/java/mysql-connector-java-8.0.27.jar:.
 Fahrrad
 ```

+Here I want to add checks to the input data, split classes, and add a GUI later.

 ### Get results in a Webbrowser:
 Open `cycle.php` in your webserver (php needs to be activated).
 This will call itself.
-The [settings file](#create-settings-file-to-use-for-programs) needs to be one level above the document root directory (e.g. */var/www/*) or **$mysqlsettingsfile** needs to be changed in `cycle.php`.
+The [settings file](#create-settings-file-to-use-for-programs) needs to be one level above the document root directory (e.g. */var/www/*) or **$mysqlsettingsfile** needs to be changed in the fist few lines of `cycle.php`.

 ### Final notes:
-If you tried it, let me know how it went: Ronny Errmann: ronny.errmann@gmail.com
+If you tried some or all of the scripts, let me know how it went: Ronny Errmann: ronny.errmann@gmail.com